Independence equivalence classes of paths: Candidate connected components of graphs in

 \subsection{Shortlisting the candidates}

-Currently the list of graphs we can have as connected components $G_i$ of $G$, a graph which is independence equivalent to a path, are given in the table below.
+Currently the list of graphs we can have as connected components $G_i$ of $G\in\mathcal{I}(P_n)$, are given in the table below.
 Their independence polynomials are also given in terms of $f_k(x)$ and $\tilde{f}_k(x)$ from Propositions~\ref{prop:cyclicfactor} and~\ref{prop:pathfactor}.